Skip to content

 Until now, we have only been using solid colors to fill shapes.
 However, you can also use images or bitmaps as a fill pattern.

-There are three steps required to do this:
+There are three steps required to achieve this:

 1. Loading the image from disk into memory.